AryaMirashi/GitDemo/README.md

 # GitDemo
-this i m fist git folder
+this is my fist git folder